Do you spend the bulk of your time creating web content OR marketing content that you have already written?

 However, to suggest that quality content alone is sufficient, with no accompanying promotional content marketing strategy, is a lie and misleads those who are just starting out.

-As I wrote in the on-page SEO section of our website, people mistakenly believe, with respect to quality web content: “If you build it, they will come.”
+As I wrote recently in these secrets to small business SEO, people mistakenly believe, with respect to quality web content: “If you build it, they will come.”

 Guess what?
 No they won’t!